-- 5.1 All Councillors must make reasonable efforts to attend meetings of Council and of Committees of Council of which they are members. - 5.2 A Councillor may not attend a meeting as a Councillor (other than the first meeting of Council after the Councillor is elected or a meeting at which the Councillor takes an oath or makes an affirmation of office) until they have taken an oath or made an affirmation of office in the form prescribed under section 233A of the Act. - 5.3 A Councillor cannot participate in a meeting of Council or of a Committee of Council unless personally present at the meeting. - 5.4 Where a Councillor is unable to attend one or more Ordinary Meetings of Council, the Councillor should request that Council grant them a leave of absence from those meetings.
+- 6.1.
+All Councillors must make reasonable efforts to attend meetings of Council and of Committees of Council of which they are members. - 6.2.
+A Councillor may not attend a meeting as a Councillor (other than the first meeting of Council after the Councillor is elected or a meeting at which the Councillor takes an oath or makes an affirmation of office) until they have taken an oath or made an affirmation of office in the form prescribed under section 233A of the Act. - 6.3.
+Councillor attendance at meetings shall be recorded in the minutes of that meeting, published on Council's website and included in Council's annual report. - 6.4.
+A Councillor cannot participate in a meeting of Council or of a Committee of Council unless personally present at the meeting, unless permitted to attend the meeting by audio-visual link under this Code.

+- 6.5.
+Where a Councillor is unable to attend one or more Ordinary Meetings of Council, the Councillor should request that Council grant them a leave of absence from those meetings.
 This Clause does not prevent a Councillor from making an apology if they are unable to attend a Council Meeting.
-However, the acceptance of such an apology does not constitute the granting of a leave of absence for the purposes of this Code and the Act. - 5.5 A Councillor's request for leave of absence from Council Meetings should, if practicable, identify (by date) the meetings from which the Councillor intends to be absent and the grounds upon which the leave of absence is being sought. - 5.6 Council must act reasonably when considering whether to grant a Councillor's request for a leave of absence.
+However, the acceptance of such an apology does not constitute the granting of a leave of absence for the purposes of this Code and the Act. - 6.6.
+A Councillor's request for leave of absence from Council Meetings should, if practicable, identify (by date) the meetings from which the Councillor intends to be absent and the grounds upon which the leave of absence is being sought. - 6.7.
+Council must act reasonably when considering whether to grant a Councillor's request for a leave of absence. - 6.8.
+A Councillor's civic office will become vacant if the Councillor is absent from three (3) consecutive Ordinary Meetings of Council without being granted a leave of absence at any of the meetings concerned, unless: - 6.8.1. the holder is absent because they have been suspended from office under the Act, or - 6.8.2. because the Council has been suspended under the Act, or - 6.8.3. as a consequence of a compliance order under section 438HA.

-- 5.7 A Councillor's civic office will become vacant if the Councillor is absent from three (3) consecutive Ordinary Meetings of Council without prior leave of Council, or leave granted by Council at any of the meetings concerned, unless the holder is absent because they have been suspended from office under the Act, or because the Council has been suspended under the Act, or as a consequence of a compliance order under section 438HA.
-(Section 234(1)(d) of the Act) - 5.8 A Councillor who intends to attend a meeting of Council despite having been granted a leave of absence should, if practicable, give the Chief Executive Officer at least two (2) business days' notice of their intention to attend.
+(Section 234(1)(d) of the Act).

+6.9.
+A Councillor who intends to attend a meeting of Council despite having been granted a leave of absence should, if practicable, give the Chief Executive Officer at least two days' notice of their intention to attend.